zzzprojects/Bulk-Operations/docs2/pages/troubleshooting/md5-exception.md

 You execute a method from the Bulk Operations library, and the following error is thrown:

-{% include template-exception.html message='This implementation is not part of the Windows Platform FIPS validated cryptographic algorithms.' %}
+> This implementation is not part of the Windows Platform FIPS validated cryptographic algorithms.

 ## Solution